solliancenet/azure-synapse-analytics-day/02-build-modern-dw-pipelines.md

 16. Before looking at the `PostalCodeFilter`, quickly select the `+` button to the right of the `PostalCodes` data source to display a list of available transformations.

     > Take a moment to browse the list of transformations available in Mapping Data Flows.
-From this list, you get an idea of the types of transformations that are possible using data flows.
+From this list, you get an idea of the types of transformations possible using data flows.
 Transformations are broken down into three categories, **multiple inputs/outputs**, **schema modifiers**, and **row modifiers**.
 You can learn about each transformation in the docs by reading the [Mapping data flow transformation overview](https://docs.microsoft.com/azure/data-factory/data-flow-transformation-overview) article.

     ![The + button next to PostalCodes is highlighted, and the menu of available transformations is displayed.](media/ex02-orchestrate-data-flow-available-transformations.png "Data flow canvas")